 South Africa’s Kruger National Park is one of Africa’s most popular wildlife reserves.
 This first-class game-viewing region is home to one of the highest concentrations of big game across the continent.
-Julian, one of our founders, gives his thoughts on the park and where to stay…
+YZ co-founder Julian gives his thoughts on the park and where to stay:

 Much of the Kruger itself is a self-drive destination, opening up possibilities such as low-cost safaris and basic camping trips.
 Parks such as Tanzania’s Serengeti or Botswana’s Okavango Delta simply cannot offer safaris this affordable, so the Kruger will always be attractive to travellers looking for a budget getaway!

 At Yellow Zebra we don’t offer self-drive safaris to the Kruger, choosing instead to focus on the private reserves that run up the western side of the park, such as the exclusive Sabi Sands and Timbavati Private Game Reserve, which are two huge areas whose eastern borders adjoin the Kruger itself!
 Both reserves see game migrating in and out from the Kruger – larger herds are guaranteed and the general diversity of game is significantly better.

 The Sabi Sands is a genuine contender for leopard capital of Africa and home to the area’s most famous properties.
 The lifeblood of the park is the rivers, with the Sand River cutting through the heart of the Sands and the Sabi River running along its southern border.
 Inside the Sabi Sands are a number of individual private reserves.